“Are you okay?”

 Around the same time

-every evening, I get overheated.
-For about one long minute, raging warmth radiates
+every evening, I get extremely hot.
+For about one long minute, raging heat radiates

 my face from the inside.
 I need an industrial-sized fan; I need some sweat to